kb-dk/solr-and-snippets/corpus_analysis/README.md

 ## Approximately pentametric

 Finding &lt;div>...&lt;/div>s having 14 lines of poetry isn't good enough.
-We expecting iambic pentameter, don't we?
+We are expecting iambic pentameter, don't we?
 To actually analyse the texts for their rythmical properties is beyond me, but we could make an approximation.